bkuhlmann/mac_os/README.md

        w:  Clean work (temp) directory.
        q:  Quit/Exit.

-Choose option `i` to run all install options or select a specific option to run a single option.
+Choose option `i` to run a full install or select a specific option to run a single action.
 Each option is designed to be re-run if necessary.
 This can also be handy for performing upgrades, re-running a missing/failed install, etc.

 The option prompt can be skipped by passing the desired option directly to the `bin/run` script.
-For example, executing `bin/run i` will execute the complete software install process.
+For example, executing `bin/run i` will execute the full install process.

 The machine should be rebooted after all install tasks have completed to ensure all settings have been loaded.